Notes on the Geography of Peninsular India: Hampi Sacred Center

 Over the pass, the view looks down on a desanctified temple named either for Tiruvengalanatha (a form of Vishnu equivalent to Venkateshwar or Srinivasa) or for the king who ordered its construction, Achyutaraya.
-The dedication marks the shift of Vijayanagar's rulers to a more ecumenical religious outlook no longer limited to Virupaksha.
+The dedication marks the shift of Vijayanagar's rulers to a more ecumenical religious outlook, no longer limited to Virupaksha.

 What!
 Another crowd!
 This one speaks a mysterious language called French.

 They've gone, vanished like the will-o'-the-wisp.
 This gopura lacks its pyramid, but the base, as ever, is comprised of symmetrical halves separated by a full-height entrance twice as high as it is wide.
 These things really are built by the book.

 The interior is wrapped by a double wall.

-A good illustration of a half-lion, half-horse yali.
+A half-lion, half-horse yali.
 He is mounted and leaps over a tiny kneeling elephant.

 Another mythical animal.

 The Soolai or Dancing Girls Bazaar stretches toward the river.
 Because the temple was no longer functional, the land here was cultivated as late as 1917.
 Whether it's better this way is debatable.